josepcastellanos/the-one-frontend/README.md

 24/02/2022 -> Raw reports shown in the web page, problems with listening two reports files, and sending one single response when reports are generated. watchFile                   function to listen the files, and join both reports in json format.

+28/02/2022 -> Form with the simulation parameters, they are stored in the data of the root vue.js component named OneConfig.

 ## To do 03/03/2022